ciscoheat/simplest-sitegen/README.md

 If your site is mostly static but you want a more complete CMS/blog with advanced templating, look at the [jamstack generators](https://jamstack.org/generators/) again.

-But for non-complicated sites Simplest should be fine, and you can even add some CMS capabilities with a [headless CMS](https://jamstack.org/headless-cms/).
+But for non-complicated sites where a directory based structure is adequate, Simplest should be fine, and you can even add some CMS capabilities with a [headless CMS](https://jamstack.org/headless-cms/).

 ## If you dislike scaffolding